AustinCodingAcademy/alumni-gitbook/2019-summer/6-whiteboarding.md

 ### Whiteboarding practice problems

-* [ACA whiteboard challenge questions](https://github.com/ACA-Alumni/ACA-Job-Tracker/tree/master/resources/whiteboard-challenges) - from the 2018 version of this class (click on any of the `.md` files to view the question)
+* [Whiteboard challenge questions](https://github.com/ACA-Alumni/ACA-Job-Tracker/tree/master/resources/whiteboard-challenges) - from the 2018 version of this class (click on any of the `.md` files to view the question)

 ## Interviewing resources